SeanAverS/Guitar-Website-/README.md

 - Use background imgs as a guide for a websites color scheme

 Improvements
-- Seperate page descriving the purpose and of this website
+- Seperate page describing the website purpose
 - Chose Background Imgs that don't disrupt the text in anyway
 - Include Animations on page load to create visual interest